1971 Ibrox disaster

-The 1971 Ibrox disaster was a crush among the crowd at an Old Firm football game (Rangers v Celtic), which led to 66 deaths and more than 200 injuries.
-It happened on 2 January 1971 in an exit stairway at Ibrox Park (now Ibrox Stadium) in Glasgow, Scotland.
-It was the worst British football disaster until the Bradford City stadium fire in Bradford, England, in 1985.
-This was followed by 97 deaths in the Hillsborough disaster in Sheffield, England, in 1989.
+The 1971 Ibrox disaster, also known as the Second Ibrox Disaster, was a crush among the crowd at an Old Firm football game (Rangers v Celtic), which led to 66 deaths and more than 200 injuries.
+It happened on 2 January 1971 on an exit stairway at Ibrox Park (now Ibrox Stadium) in Glasgow, Scotland.
+It was the worst football disaster in Britain until the Hillsborough disaster in Sheffield, England, in 1989.

-The stadium's owner, Rangers F.C., was later ruled to be at fault in a sheriff's judgement on one of the deaths.
-Rangers did not dispute this ruling, and was sued for damages in 60 other cases brought by relatives of the dead.
+The stadium's owner, Rangers FC, was later ruled to be at fault in a sheriff's judgement on one of the deaths.
+Rangers did not dispute this ruling and was sued for damages in 60 other cases brought by relatives of the dead.

 Background

 The first disaster at Ibrox occurred during a 1902 home international match between Scotland and England.
-The back of the wooden West Tribune Stand collapsed due to heavy rainfall the previous night, causing 25 deaths and more than 500 injuries.
+The rear of the wooden West Tribune Stand collapsed due to heavy rainfall the previous night, causing 25 deaths and more than 500 injuries.

 During 1963, concerns were raised about the safety of the stairway adjacent to passageway 13, colloquially known as Stairway 13, the exit closest to Copland Road subway station.
 It was documented that the stairs provided very little freedom of movement due to crowd pressure; many were lifted off their feet by the crowd and had no choice in which lane they were going to use, or at what pace.